cgu-economic-sciences/cgu-swebe-2019.github.io/README.md

 Time   | Title | Presenter
 -------|-------|-----------
 08:30am-09:00am | Breakfast
-09:05am-10:50am | Suboptimal Credit Card Repayments: <br>A Laboratory Experiment | Hakan Ozyilmaz (UCSB)
-09:05am-10:50am | Sour Grapes in the Lab and Field: <br>A Test of Access-Based Beliefs | Vinayak Alladi (UCSD) 09:05am-10:50am | Mediated Talk: An Experiment | Andreas Blume <br>(University of Arizona) 10:50am-11:00am | Coffee break
+09:05am-10:50am | Suboptimal Credit Card Repayments: A Laboratory Experiment | Hakan Ozyilmaz (UCSB) 09:05am-10:50am | Sour Grapes in the Lab and Field: A Test of Access-Based Beliefs | Vinayak Alladi (UCSD) 09:05am-10:50am | Mediated Talk: An Experiment | Andreas Blume <br>(University of Arizona) 10:50am-11:00am | Coffee break
 11:05am-12:20pm | The (In)Elasticity of Moral Ignorance | Marta Serra-Garcia (UCSD)
-11:05am-12:20pm | How Do People Choose Between<br>Biased Information Sources:<br>Evidence from a Laboratory Experiment | Gary Charness (UCSB)
+11:05am-12:20pm | How Do People Choose Between Biased Information Sources: Evidence from a Laboratory Experiment | Gary Charness (UCSB)
 11:05am-12:20pm | An Experimental Study of Common Knowledge and Coordination on Social Networks| Gizem Korkmaz <br>(University of Virginia)

 <br>